Sign up for the Newsletter to receive the latest News & Events from Aspen Valley Hospital.

 search locations Our Locations search doctors Find a Doctor search services Our Services search symptoms and conditions Symptoms

-Get your Influenza vaccine!
+Get Your Influenza Vaccine!

 According to the Center for Disease Control (CDC), most people who get the flu will have a mild illness, will not need medical care or antiviral drugs, and will recover in less than two weeks.
 Some people, however, are more likely to get flu complications that result in being hospitalized and occasionally result in death.
 Pneumonia, bronchitis, sinus infections and ear infections are examples of flu-related complications.
 The flu also can make chronic health problems worse.
 For example, people with asthma may experience asthma attacks while they have the flu, and people with chronic congestive heart failure may experience a worsening of this condition that is triggered by the flu.
 The list below includes the groups of people more likely to get flu-related complications if they get sick from influenza.